Sites open January 26, 2026, and virtual assistance starts February 1, 2026.

 Someone claimed my dependent even though they shouldn’t have.
 What do I do?

 Unfortunately, United Way of King County cannot help with this.
 You will need to contact the IRS for resolution.
-However, we can help you prepare a return to mail to the IRS.
+However, we can help you prepare an amended return to submit to the IRS.

 Common GetYourRefund.org Questions